Mr1-D3CRYPT/punchx/README.md

 # punchx

-A LAMPP FULL STACK PROJECT
+A LAMP FULL STACK PROJECT

 Punchx is a web version of the punchin and punchout system we use in offices